Whitewater Lessons 101 and 102 Info Packet

 Use code "STUDENT" for special pricing at checkout - free gear bag and 2-day shipping!

-- April–June and September, or when temps are below 90 degrees:
+- April-June, September-November, evenings, or whenever temps are below 90 degrees:

 - Beginner kayaker's semi-dry top (This specific product and the kayakers nose plugs are the most critical items to have most of the season):